slatedocs/slate/source/includes/_ChargebackNotification.md

 		</tr>
 		<tr>
 			<td>ccy</td>
 			<td>The ISO 4217 currency code of the transaction encoded as a string.
-Default is "USD."
+Default is <code>USD</code>.
 Maximum length is three characters.</td>
 			<td>No</td>
 		</tr>
 		<tr>